learn-co-curriculum/dsc-grouping-data-with-sql/README.md

-# Summary
+## Summary

-In this readme, you should have a good idea of how to use aggregate functions, aliases and the having clause to filter selections.
+After this section, you should have a good idea of how to use aggregate functions, aliases and the having clause to filter selections.